Toni Braxton: Legacy

 Braxton's career, she made several impacts on fashion, mostly for her high splits in her dresses.
 In 2011, Braxton topped the list for the Grammy Award's best dressed of the decade.
 "I've always gone a little risque with all my other award show outfits."
 In 2012, Braxton made the list for VH1's 50 Greatest Women in Music.
 Braxton's 2000 performance at Super Bowl XXXIV is ranked as one of the most memorable Super Bowl performances.
 Braxton is featured alongside other R&B and pop divas as a primary character on the popular web parody Got 2B Real: The Diva Variety Show.
-With her Las Vegas residency Toni Braxton: Revealed, she became the first African American performer in Las Vegas to have her act enter the top ten Vegas shows charting.
 Braxton also made headlines for her Giantto Million Dollar Microphone that she performed every show with.
 Braxton said: "I think it's a great element to the show.
 You have to have a little sprinkle of Liberace and this is my little sprinkle of that."
 Braxton's prop was made up of white gold and encrusted with 650 karats of diamonds.
-The microphone reportedly cost $1 million.

 Braxton has also been seen as a gay icon, with some of her songs becoming gay anthems, such as "Un-Break My Heart", "He Wasn't Man Enough" and "Make My Heart".
 The singer stated that after the release of "Un-Break My Heart", she "recognized all the support.
 And it was really wonderful."
 When asked about her gay fans, Braxton said "I love my boys because my boys help me be a better girl.
 My choreographer and my video director are gay, and they've been my best friends since I started in the industry.
 They're my favorite part of the whole industry".